thornomad/jace-jekyll/_posts/2020-07-01-bobbi-the-president.markdown

 categories: youtube
 ---

 My Grandma is right.
 We need Bobbi to stay.
-Because almost all man were president and Bobbi is a woman, you need to let them a time to be president.
+Because almost all man were president and Bobbi is a woman you need to give Bobbi time to be president.
 It doesn't mean you against women.